A Liberty Institute

 Published August 20, 2016

-This is a proposal to start a Foundation and develop a property, preferably a large, old, warehouse in the City of Buffalo, New York.
+This is a proposal to start a Foundation or Liberty Institute and develop a property that includes a large old warehouse, preferably near the Cobblestone District, in the City of Buffalo, New York.
 The purpose of this venture is to”take back the city” by providing an interactive educational and entrepreneurial environment that will foster the desire of people to actively participate in the political process from a grassroots perspective, while engaging in a wide range of creative projects and business pursuits.
 It may also be viewed as a pilot program whose successes may shared with other cities suffering from blight and economic decline.

 This concept began with a deep desire to see improvement in the social and economic condition of the cities, and provide a greater understanding of our nation’s Constitutional founding.
 It would house a Constitutional Law Center, and the signature program would be a Foundations of Liberty Series which would feature profiles of Republican/ Conservative/Libertarian Black Americans and other minorities, in the cities of Buffalo and Niagara Falls.
 Other programs include Feed the Need, a voluntary program for students in schools at risk of violent behavior and Vet Respite, which sponsors returning Military Veterans at suicide risk to a retreat in Nicaragua.
 Details below.